The Irish Times: 21st century

 The Irish Times suffered considerable financial difficulty in 2002 when a drop in advertising revenue coincided with a decision by the company to invest its reserves in the building of a new printing plant.
 None of the journalists was laid off, but many took a voluntary redundancy package when the paper was greatly restructured.

 Some foreign bureaus were closed and it stopped publishing "colour" pages devoted to Irish regions, with regional coverage merged with news.
 The paper's problems stemmed partly from internal strife, which led to McDowells's daughter, Karen Erwin, not being made chief executive.
 The reorganisation had the desired effect; after posting losses of almost €3 million in 2002, the paper returned to profit in 2003.

+In 2004, The Irish Times launched a digital edition of its newspaper, whereby it could be read online in the same format as its physical edition.

-In May 2005, the paper launched a new international edition, which was available in London and southeast England at the same time as other daily newspapers (previously, copies of the Irish edition were flown from Dublin to major cities in Britain on passenger flights, arriving around lunchtime).
-It was printed at the Newsfax plant in Hackney, and uses the Financial Times distribution network.
+In May 2005, the paper launched a new international edition, to be printed in Great Britain so as to be available in London and southeast England at the same time as other daily newspapers (previously, copies of the Irish edition were flown from Dublin to major cities in Britain on passenger flights, arriving around lunchtime).

 In 2008 the Central Bank of Ireland fined The Irish Times after its management admitted breaking market abuse rules.

 In 2009, the Supreme Court ordered the paper to pay €600,000 in costs, despite it having won its case in support of protecting journalistic sources.
 The court said the paper's destruction of evidence was "reprehensible conduct".

 When the Irish government signed the Companies Act 2014, the Trust registered the overall Irish Times Group as a designated activity company, The Irish Times Designated Activity Company (The Irish Times DAC).

 In December 2017, The Irish Times reportedly had reached an agreement to purchase the newspaper, radio and website interests of Landmark Media Investments, which include the Irish Examiner.
 Initially subject to regulatory approval, the sale was completed in July 2018.

 In September 2018, The Irish Times started a voluntary redundancy scheme.
 This followed the Landmark Media Investments acquisition.

+Beginning in 2015, The Irish Times focused on growing the number of its subscribers in order to achieve a more sustainable funding model.
+In December 2025, the editor Ruadhán Mac Cormaic announced that for the first time, its journalism was fully funded by its subscribers.